elementary/website/docs/code/getting-started.md

           <name>Your App's Name</name>
           <summary>A Catchy Tagline</summary>
           <description>
             <p>A quick summary of your app's main selling points and features.
-Just a couple sentences is best.</p>
+Just a couple sentences per paragraph is best.</p>
           </description>
         </component>